epecerr/Long_Long_Good_Night/README.md

 # Long_Long_Good_Night
-chinese translation version of poprication's manga, long long good night for learning and communication only copyright by べにしゃけ
+chinese translation version of poprication's manga, long long good night <br>
+for learning and communication only <br>
+copyright by べにしゃけ